pleaobraga/ui-exercise/README.md

 The architecture of this project follows best practices for scalability and maintainability, using components structured in a way that promotes reuse and modularity.

 - **SOLID Principles**: Components are designed following SOLID principles to ensure they are single-responsibility and easy to extend or modify.

 - **Feature Design**: Common components that are used across multiple features are kept in the main components folder to ensure reusability and maintainability.
 Components that are specific to a particular feature are placed in subfolders within the main components folder or close to the feature they are associated with.
 If a component is not intended for reuse, it is stored near where it is used to maintain a clear and organized structure, making the codebase easier to navigate and understand.

+- **Kebab case**: The project uses kebab case for naming files and folders to enhance readability and avoid issues with Git.
+This naming convention also improves compatibility across different operating systems by using lowercase letters and hyphens instead of spaces or special characters.

 ## Code Quality with Husky